danilaplee/StarpySDK/README.md

 big thanks to @johnno1962

-this a template application for building a crossplatform mobile sdk for ios, android and cordova/react-native
+this a template application for generative building of a crossplatform mobile sdk for ios, android and cordova/react-native

 application with the Swift Language, using the: